gutestun/gatsby-starter-digital-garden/content/garden/Pappaperm-Index.md

 season: summer
 ---

+Hi.

+I'm alone (so very, very alone) every day.

+But it's OK.
+No, really!
+It is!
+I am with The Baby-Son, so I'm OK.
+It's fun.
+Let me share the fun.

 | Day No.                        | Date       | Weekday   |
 | ------------------------------ | ---------- | --------- |
 | **Month 1**                    |            |           |